-Much like our summer list, we’ve curated a list of the must-dos of fall in Houston.
+Much like our summer list, we’ve curated a list of the best fall activities Houston has to offer.
 And yes, we’ve included a list of where to find the best pumpkin spice lattes in Houston, as well as more unique ways to enjoy the season.

-Alas, here’s our ultimate fall bucket list for in and around Houston!
+Alas, here’s our ultimate fall bucket list in Houston!

 1. Go Pumpkin Picking in Houston